-The SCFC has conducted community wildfire risk assessments on 658 communities throughout the state.
-Of those 600 are rated from moderate to high to extreme levels of risk from wildfire.
-These ongoing assessments, conducted with National Fire Plan grant funds, provide homeowners, community planners, Fire Departments, and SCFC wildland firefighters information on access (road width, type), vegetation (predominate vegetation within and adjacent to the community, fuel loads, defensible space), building construction (roofing, siding, setbacks), fire protection capacity (water availability, response time for emergency resources).
-These assessments often come at the request of either interested homeowners or community leaders within the wildland urban interface (WUI).
-Once the assessment is completed, information and pictures from the community are assembled into a Community Wildfire Protection Plan (CWPP).
+The SCFC has conducted community wildfire risk assessments on 747 communities throughout the state.
+Of those 688 are rated from moderate to high to extreme levels of risk from wildfire.
+These on-going assessments, conducted with National Fire Plan grant funds, provide homeowners, community planners, Fire Departments, and SCFC wildland firefighters information on access (road width, type), vegetation (predominate vegetation within and adjacent to the community, fuel loads, defensible space), building construction (roofing, siding, setbacks), fire protection capacity (water availability, response time for emergency resources).
+These assessments often come at the request of either interested homeowners or community leaders within the WUI.
+Once the assessment is completed, information and pictures from the community are assembled into a CWPP.
 The CWPP contains descriptions of the community followed by fuels mitigation recommendations for reducing the wildfire hazards within and for that community.
+Over 120 communities have received CWPPs for them to review, to set priorities and to implement the Firewise recommendations within the plan.
 A community that takes action to reduce the risk of wildfire by following the recommendations within the CWPP becomes eligible to receive national recognition as a "Firewise Community/USA".
+There are currently 14 communities with Firewise Community/USA status in SC with several others to reach that status by the end of the year.

-The planning and conducting of homeowner and community leader education workshops is on-going throughout South Carolina.
-This year, twenty-four Firewise presentations were made at various venues, including the Mid-Atlantic WUI Conference in Gettysburg, PA, the Carolina Forest Civic Association annual meeting, the Appalachian Society of American Foresters annual winter meeting, the SC Landscape and Turfgrass Association annual meeting, the Tree Care Workshop in Lexington County and the SC Vegetative Management Association meeting.
-In addition to those Firewise presentations, numerous communities held events where the SCFC was present (i.e. fire department open houses, community Night Outs, Safety Days, and fire prevention events).
-Also, various homeowner associations were presented information about Firewise either with a brief presentation or a How to Have a Firewise Home workshop (Walkers Woods, Hunters Pointe, The Gates, Waterford, Pine Creek, Briarcliffe Acres, Prince George, and LinksBrook).
+The planning and conducting of homeowner and community leader education workshops is on-going throughout SC.
+This year, sixteen Firewise presentations, community and homeowner workshops and Firewise exhibits were made at various venues, including the Midlands Utility Coordinators Committee, fire department open houses, safety expos and the SC Firefighters Association annual meeting.
+Presentations included information about Firewise and the Ready, Set, Go!
+Program.
+Efforts have primarily been concentrated in Oconee County and in Horry/Georgetown Counties where interest has been greatest.

-The Firewise mobile exhibit (and the Firewise Table Top exhibit) was used 15 times by SCFC, NPS, and USFS personnel during the year to reach over 4,100 people at such places as fire department open houses, safety days, community festivals and events, and community chipping days.
+The Firewise mobile exhibit (and the Firewise Table Top exhibit) was used 11 times by SCFC and USF&WS personnel during the year to reach over 2,000 people at such places as fire department open houses, safety days, community festivals and events, and community chipping days.

 Cooperative efforts with Clemson Extension Service were made to promote Firewise with the use of Title III funds.
-Extension agents were asked to promote Firewise and the fire prevention "Think Before You Burn" effort in their seven county coverage area within the Piedmont.
+Extension agents were asked to promote Firewise and the fire prevention "Think Before You Burn" (TBYB) effort in their seven county coverage area within the Piedmont.

-The Firewise Field Coordinator worked with local SCFC supervisors identifying communities at-risk, conducting community assessments, contacting local fire departments, developing Community Wildfire Protection Plans (CWPPs), constructing Power Point presentations, and assisting with Firewise presentations ensuring homeowners, planners, and developers receive the technical assistance and information needed to reduce the risk of wildfires in their communities.
+The Firewise Field Coordinator worked with local SCFC supervisors identifying communities at-risk, conducting community assessments, contacting local fire departments, developing CWPPs, constructing Power Point presentations, and assisting with Firewise presentations ensuring homeowners, planners, and developers receive the technical assistance and information needed to reduce the risk of wildfires in their communities.

-National Fire Plan grant funds were awarded to nine communities for 14 projects in the amount of \$85,617 for various projects including installation of an emergency exit road, installation of additional hydrants, assistance with community chipping days and assisting communities with their underbrushing projects on vacant lots and common grounds to reduce the fuel buildups within their communities.
-Additional funds were used for fuels reduction and mitigation projects involving prescribed burning (696 acres) and fuelbreak installation (83.5 hours and 11 miles).
+National Fire Plan grant funds were awarded to ten communities for projects in the amount of \$106,950 for various projects including installation of a leaf disposal site, underbrushing of undeveloped lots and common areas such as entrance roads, and assistance with community chipping days to reduce the fuel buildups within their communities.
+Additional funds were used for fuels reduction and mitigation projects involving prescribed burning (832 acres) and fuelbreak installation (61 hours) for \$46,765.
+A large pine plantation conducted underbrushing on 60 acres (90 hours) with grant funds in the amount of \$22,500 reducing the risk to several communities in the area.